Lassie

 Warfarins - are an older type of rat poison that is still used.
 It works by causing increased bleeding in rodents and produces the same symptoms in cats.
 If you suspect that your cat has come into contact with the poison, you must go straight to the vet for an examination.

-Alpha-chloralose - is a newer type of mouse poison that acts very quickly if ingested by the cat.
-It affects the nervous system of our cats and if ingested in large quantities, the cat can go into a coma or die.
-If the cat ingests alphachloralose, neurological symptoms may occur, such as convulsions, the cat may become unconscious, go into a coma and in some cases die.
-There is no antidote, the cat is treated supportively by the vet, often in an intensive care unit.
-A cat that has been poisoned by alpha chloralosis can, in some cases, be saved, but decisive for the prognosis is the amount of ingestion and how quickly the cat receives treatment.
-If exposure is suspected, it is important that you go to the vet urgently with your cat.
+Alpha-Chloralose is a newer type of mouse poison that acts very quickly if ingested by the cat.
+It affects the nervous system.
+In large quantities, it can cause the cat to go into a coma or die.
+Neurological symptoms may occur, such as seizures, unconsciousness, coma, and in some cases, death.
+There is no antidote; the cat receives supportive care from the vet, often in intensive care.
+A cat poisoned by Alpha-Chloralose can sometimes be saved, but the prognosis depends on the amount ingested and how quickly treatment is administered.
+If poisoning is suspected, it's vital to take your cat to the vet urgently.

-If you have mice and rat poison in your home, it is important that it is kept in locked cupboards or in areas that the cat cannot access.
+If you keep mice and rat poison in your home, ensure it's stored in locked cupboards or in areas your cat cannot access.
 However, it can unfortunately be difficult to prevent your cat from ingesting rat and mouse poison, especially if they roam freely outdoors.
-If you suspect that your cat has been poisoned, go to the vet urgently.
+If you suspect your cat has been poisoned, go to the vet urgently.

 Level Up Your Pet Care Game: Get Our FREE App Now!